lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 {% include JB/setup %}

 ## Intro
-In this two-part tutorial you'll learn first how to build an authentication API that can allow external users to register, login and logout through JSON requests.
+In this ~~two-~~three-part tutorial you'll learn first how to build an authentication API that can allow external users to register, login and logout through JSON requests.
 After having successfully logged in, a user will receive an authentication token that could be used in following API requests to authorize the user, securing the access to your application's resources.

 In the second part, you will build an Android application that will be able to consume this API, allowing the user to register and login directly from the app.